Harry C. Browne: Biography

+Browne began studying Christian Science in 1910 and became an official adherent of the religion by gaining membership in The Christian Science Mother Church in 1916.
+He later also became a member of a branch church, the First Church of Christ, Scientist, Flushing, NY, where he was a member of its Board of Trustees.
+He received Christian Science Class Instruction in 1919.
+In 1928, he joined the Second Church of Christ, Scientist, New York City, where he served as First Reader and three years as a member and chairman of its Board of Trustees.
+Church bylaws require that Christian Science practitioners who are listed in The Christian Science Journal give up secular careers in order to be "on duty" 24 hours a day, 7 days a week.
+In 1931, he resigned from his entertainment work to practice Christian Science full time.
+He was First Reader of The Mother Church in 1938.
+He was also a Member of the Board of Lectureship of The Mother Church.
+On June 7, 1948 he was elected president of The First Church of Christ, Scientist.

 Between 1906 and 1925, Browne appeared in at least 14 Broadway shows, including Oh, Lady!
 Lady!!
 His feature length film debut is believed to have been in August 1914 with the release of The Eagle's Mate, although he appeared in a number of shorter films before that.
 During his acting career, Browne had roles in notable films such as The Unwelcome Mrs. Hatch, The Heart of Jennifer, and Closed Doors.
-Afterwards, he worked as an announcer and production director for CBS radio, a position he resigned from in 1931.
-He thereafter devoted himself wholly to religion.
-A Christian Scientist, he was elected president of the First Church of Christ, Scientist—which is deemed the mother church by the sect's adherents—on June 7, 1948.
+Afterwards, he worked as an announcer and production director for CBS radio until 1931.

 Browne died in Boston on November 15, 1954 at the age of 76 and buried in Union Cemetery in Quaker Hill, Connecticut.